oleksii-zviezdin/kzwloclawek/README.md

 ## Location

-You can find us at [Insert Church Address], [City], [Country].
+You can find us at Kościószki 26 street, Włocławek 87-800, Poland.
 Join us for our services and events to experience a warm and welcoming community.

 ## Our Beliefs